TokamakUI/Tokamak/README.md

 that) you can even run your UI-related unit-tests on Linux!

 * **Platform-independent core**: our main goal is to eventually support as many platforms as possible.
-Starting with iOS and UIKit, we plan to add renderers for macOS/AppKit, WebAssembly/DOM and native Android in future versions.
+Starting with iOS/UIKit and basic support for macOS/AppKit, we plan to add renderers for WebAssembly/DOM and native Android in future versions.
 As the core API is cross-platform, UI components written with Tokamak won't need to change to become available on newly added platforms unless you need UI logic specific to a device or OS.
 And if they do, you can still cleanly separate platform-specific components thanks to easy composition.

 * **Architecture proven to work**: React has been available for years and gained a lot of traction and is still growing.
 We've seen so many apps successfully